 SURGERY-426C.
 ADVANCED CLERKSHIP IN PEDIATRIC SURGERY.
 This course is designed to familiarize the student with the whole range of surgical problems in children, but with emphasis on the pathophysiology of surgical and related problems in the newborn infant and the total care of the child with a malignancy.
 The student is encouraged to participate fully in the patient care aspects of the service and is considered an integral part of the patient care team.
 This is a four week experience is probably optimal for most students.
 It may be combined with other advanced surgical clerkships such as SURGERY-401c or with four weeks of neonatology (PEDS-426C) or other courses depending on the interests of the student.
-For more information please contact Kristin Dickerson at 681-5085 or via e-mail at kristin.dickerson@duke.edu.
+For more information please contact Maria Fryar at 681-5077 or via email at maria.fryar@duke.edu.
 Prerequisite: Permission of instructor and brief pre-enrollment interview with Dr. Henry Rice.
 Credit: 4.
 Enrollment: max 1.
 Henry Rice, MD

 SURGERY-427C.
 ADVANCED UROLOGIC CLERKSHIP.
 Students are exposed to the complete realm of urology including diagnosis, non-operative management, surgical treatment, and post-operative care of adult and pediatric patients.
 The course includes personal interaction with the entire faculty in clinics, operating rooms, rounds, and teaching conferences.
 Students will be exposed to endoscopic, laparoscopic, oncologic, and reconstructive adult and pediatric surgery.
 Students are involved in direct patient care with the house staff while following patients during their pre-, intra-, and post-operative course.
 For students interested in a specific area of urology, focused exposure to a single discipline is welcomed but dependent upon faculty approval.
 In addition to participation in conferences, students are expected to give a brief case presentation at Grand Rounds.
-For more information please contact Dr. Sherry Ross via e-mail at sherry.ross@duke.edu or Cheryl Conway via e-mail at cheryl.conway@duke.edu.
-Effective July 1, 2013, students should contact Dr. Edward Rampersaud via e-mail at edward.rampersaud@duke.edu.
+For more information please contact Dr. Sherry Ross via email at sherry.ross@duke.edu or Cheryl Conway via email at cheryl.conway@duke.edu.
+Effective July 1, 2013, students should contact Dr. Edward Rampersaud via email at edward.rampersaud@duke.edu.
 Duke students report to rounds on 6300 at 6:30 a.m.
 Credit: 4.
 Enrollment: max 3.
 Edward Rampersaud, MD; Sherry Ross, MD; David Albala, MD; Craig Donatucci, MD; Stephen Freedland, MD; Brant Inman, MD; Kelly Maloney, MD; Judd Moul, MD; Glenn Preminger, MD; Cary Robertson, MD; Philip Walther, MD/PhD; and George Webster, MD

 SURGERY-431C.
 CLINICAL NEUROSCIENCE IN VETERANS.
 Studying the healthcare of veterans provides a unique perspective for students interested in serving disadvantaged populations.
 This course will allow students to obtain a broad overview of the common clinical neuroscience disorders in veterans.
-Specific objectives will be pursued in four major clinical areas including 1) neurosurgery (cranial, spinal, and peripheral nerve conditions treated surgically), 2) neurology (e.g. stroke, dementias, movement disorders, ALS), 3) traumatic brian injury, and 4) psychiatry (PDSD substance abuse, chronic pain).
+Specific objectives will be pursued in four major clinical areas including 1) neurosurgery (cranial, spinal, and peripheral nerve conditions treated surgically), 2) neurology (e.g. stroke, dementias, movement disorders, ALS), 3) traumatic brain injury, and 4) psychiatry (PDSD substance abuse, chronic pain).
+Permission of course director is required.
+For more information and permission numbers, please contact Karen Koenig at 919-684-3271 or via e-mail at koeni002@mc.duke.edu.
+First day of classes: student are to meet promptly at 7:00 a.m., 5th floor (Neurosurgery office) at Durham VAMC.
 Credit: 2.
 Enrollment Max: 1.
-Cory Adamson, MD, PhD; Bruce Capehart, MD (TBI and psychiatry); Richard Bedlack, MD, PhD (neurology); Warren Strittmatter, MD (TBI and neurology); Scott Strine, DO (neurology)
+Cory Adamson, MD, PhD (course director); Bruce Capebart, MD (TBI and psychiatry); Richard Bedlack, MD, PhD (neurology); Warren Strittmatter, MD (TBI and neurology); Scott Strine, DO (neurology).